 5. Figure Out The Litter Box Situation

-Last but not least, set up your kitten’s litter box so that it’s attractive to use.
-Offer him a choice of several types of litter so he can select his favorite, give him a choice between an open and a covered litter box, and make sure the box is easy to get to and to get into, especially if your kitten is teeny.
-Keep the box super-clean, both in terms of scooping it and washing it regularly.
+Finally, set up your kitten’s litter box so that it’s attractive to use.
+At first, offer a choice of several types of litter so she can select her favorite, plus include a choice between an open and a covered litter box.

 Also, always keep the box super clean, both in terms of scooping out poop and washing it regularly with non-harsh cleaning products.
 You may wish to replace the litter box every so often.
 Remember, cats can smell things you can’t, and an old litter box might harbor some nasty odors, even after a wash.